Spectral Ranking: Followers

+The work of Landau was forgotten, Seeley's paper was almost unnoticed, Berge's observations were buried in a book on graph theory, and Katz's paper was known mainly by sociologists, so it is no surprise that spectral ranking has been rediscovered several times.

-In this section we gather, quite randomly, the numerous insurgencies of spectral ranking in various fields we are aware of.
+In this section we gather the main insurgencies of spectral ranking in various fields we are aware of.
 In some cases, spectral ranking in some form is applied to some domain; in other cases, very mild variations of previous ideas are proposed (mostly, we must unhappily say, without motivation or assessment).
+The list is certainly incomplete.

+\textbf{\cite{FreFTSP}} For completeness, we mention French's theory of social power, which bears a superficial formal resemblance with spectral ranking.
+However, French's theory considers \emph{right} eigenvectors of row-stochastic matrices, so the trivial uniform solution is always a solution, and it is considered a \emph{good} solution, as the theory studies the formation of consensus (e.g., the probability of getting the trivial uniform solution depending on the structure of the graph).

+\textbf{\cite{GouGIE}} Gould proposes to use eigenvectors to study geographical features such as irregular terrains, the orientation of transportation networks, and even the homogeneity of architectural features.
+In one particular example, he consider the connectivity graph on a set of cities (edges are direct roads) and discusses the information conveyed by the dominant and a few other eigenvectors (Landau's, Seeley's and Berge's work are not quoted).

+\textbf{\cite{BonFWASSCI}} Bonacich proposes to use spectral ranking on zero-one matrices representing entities and their relationships to identify the most important entities (Landau's, Seeley's and Berge's work are not quoted).

 \textbf{\cite{PiNCIJASP}} Here $M$ is the matrix that contains in position $m_{ij}$ the number of references from journal $j$ to journal $i$.
-The matrix is then normalised in a slightly bizarre way, that is, by dividing $m_{ij}$ by the $j$-th [sic] row sum.
+The matrix is then normalized in a slightly bizarre way, that is, by dividing $m_{ij}$ by the $j$-th [sic] row sum.
 The spectral ranking on this matrix is then used to rank journals. \cite{GelCIMPN} tries to bring Markov-chain theory in by suggesting to divide by the $i$-th row sum instead (i.e., Markovian spectral ranking).
+No reference is made to previous work.

+\textbf{\cite{HoeNSSASN}} Hoede proposes to avoid the boundary condition of Hubbell's index by computing $\bm 1 M ( 1 - M )^{-1}$ instead, under the condition that $1-M$ is invertible.
+This is exactly Katz's index with no damping.
+The main point of the author is that now we can just tweak the entries of $M$ so to make $1-M$ invertible, as ``this hardly influences the model'' [sic].

+{\textbf{\cite{SaaAHP}}} In the '70s, Saaty developed the theory of the \emph{analytic hierarchy process}, a structured technique for dealing with complex decision.
+After some preprocessing, a table comparing a set of alternatives pairwise is filled with ``better then'' values (the entry $m_{ij}$ means how much $i$ is better than $j$, and the matrix must be reciprocal, i.e., $m_{ij}=1/m_{ji}$); \emph{right} spectral ranking is then used to rank the alternatives.
+Some insight as to why this is sensible can be found in~\cite{SaaRAP}.
+The mathematics is of course identical to Landau's and Berge's, as the motivation is structurally similar.

+\textbf{\cite{BonPC}} Bonacich proposes a mild extension of Katz's index (i.e., damped spectral ranking) that includes negative damping; the interpretation proposed is that in \emph{bargaining} having a powerful neighbor should count negatively.